A Long-Expected Feast

 Saturday lunch will be on-your-own meetups at local restaurants—including some excellent “second breakfast” options!

-Saturday dinner is provided as part of the pub night affair; there are options to bring a dish in exchange for a discounted ticket.
+Saturday dinner is provided as part of the pub night affair.

 For more specific questions about food allergies, see below.